 Stephanie Trotter is a barrister (not practising at the moment), who has run the independent registered charity CO-Gas Safety since its launch at the House of Commons in 1995.
 The charity has been supported by a grant from the Department of Health.
 Stephanie is a full time volunteer and the charity is run almost entirely by volunteers, apart from a very small amount of assistance to help collate the data of unintentional deaths and injuries from CO, which the charity has been doing since 1995.
 In over 17 years of CO-Gas Safety, Stephanie has helped innumerable victims of CO and other fuel emissions and lobbied Ministers, Government and industry to make simple and practical changes to save lives and preserve health.
 She has also appeared many times on TV, (including NewsNight) and radio etc. In 2005 Stephanie won the CORGI Gas Safety award.
 In 2007 she was awarded an OBE for her work on gas safety.

-John graduated from the London School of Economics, and is a Fellow of the Institute of Chartered Accountants in England and Wales (FCA).
+John graduated from the London School of Economics, and was a Fellow of the Institute of Chartered Accountants in England and Wales (FCA).
 In the 1980’s, he was seconded to assist the Hong Kong Government with the investigation into the collapse of the Carrian Group.
 This was Hong Kong’s largest ever insolvency, and legal action in relation to it continued for approximately 20 years.
-He has been involved in 3 fraud investigations in the UK, resulting in a number of successful prosecutions and the creation of new case law.
-He has held positions such as Chairman, Chief Executive and Finance Director for a number of businesses, including four listed companies.
-He has been a Visiting Lecturer at the University of Greenwich and London College of Business, lecturing on subjects such as Small Business Development, Finance for Non-Financial Managers and Managing Financial Systems and Institutions.
-He has also lectured in the USA, Spain and Hong Kong.
+He was involved in 3 fraud investigations in the UK, resulting in a number of successful prosecutions and the creation of new case law.
+He held positions such as Chairman, Chief Executive and Finance Director for a number of businesses, including four listed companies.
+He was Visiting Lecturer at the University of Greenwich and London College of Business, lecturing on subjects such as Small Business Development, Finance for Non-Financial Managers and Managing Financial Systems and Institutions.
+He also lectured in the USA, Spain and Hong Kong.
+John passed away in early 2017, and is dearly missed.

 Professor Celia Wells graduated from Warwick University in 1971 and took a Masters in Law at London University in 1973.
 Awarded the OBE for services to legal education in 2006, she taught at Newcastle, Cardiff and Durham Universities before joining Bristol as Professor of Criminal Law in January 2009.
 She is past President of the Society of Legal Scholars of Great Britain and Ireland (2006-7) and was Chair of the law panel for RAE 2008 (Research Assessment Exercise).
 Celia researches and writes mainly in criminal law with a particular specialism in corporate criminal liability.
 She is the author of Corporations and Criminal Responsibility (2nd edition OUP 2001) and of Reconstructing Criminal Law (with Nicola Lacey and Oliver Quick, 4th edition, Cambridge University Press, 2010).
 Her work has been influential in the development of an organisational theory of corporate criminal liability and she has provided expert advice on corporate criminal responsibility to a number of national and international bodies including: OECD Bribery Convention Working Group; the CPS in relation to the Ladbroke Grove rail crash; Specialist Adviser to the House of Commons Select Committee Inquiry into the Draft Corporate Manslaughter Bill (2005); the International Commission of Jurists’ Expert Legal Panel on Corporate Complicity in International Crimes (2006); Expert Witness to Parliamentary Scrutiny Committee on Bribery Bill 2009.
 In 2012 she was appointed a member of the IBA HRI Taskforce on Illicit Financial Flows, Poverty and Human Rights.
 Please follow this link to see all her publications.